 Meanwhile make the gravy.
 Darin all the juices out of the roasting pan, skim off the fat.
 In a sauce pan over medium heat warm the drippings from the turkey.
 Mix 2 cups cold water and 4 TBL flour in a small Off Your Rocker Pottery Bowl, slowly add to the drippings whisking constantly.
 Continue to add flour and water mixture a little at a time until gravy is desired thickness.
 Please note you may not use all the flour and water mixture.

-Serve on a large Off Your Rocker Pottery Platter and enjoy your turkey and friends and family!!
+Serve on one of our handmade plates and enjoy your turkey and friends and family!!

 Off Your Rocker Pottery